Our Projects

 Increasing Measurement-Based Assessment and Care for People with Serious Mental Illness

 SUMMARY – Measurement-based care (MBC) is an important strategy to facilitate early screening, early intervention, mitigation of medication adverse effects and improved overall mental health outcomes for people with TD.
 In the case of TD, MBC provides an effective mechanism to detect early symptoms and develop and monitor a treatment plan, but it is only practiced by a fraction of mental health clinicians.
-This policy brief draws identifies barriers and facilitators and offer relevant policy recommendations to increase the adoption of MBC.
+This policy brief identifies barriers and facilitators and offers relevant policy recommendations to increase the adoption of MBC.

 Collaborative Care Model Technical Assistance Tools